Sohla El-Waylly: Career

-On September 23, 2020, a new series titled Stump Sohla was announced, which would be hosted on Andrew Rea's Babish Culinary Universe YouTube channel.
-The show premiered the next day.
+Her series titled Stump Sohla premiered on September 24, 2020, which was hosted on Andrew Rea's Babish Culinary Universe YouTube channel.
 El-Waylly said she decided to work with Rea because she would have more creative control and direct cut of the video revenue.
 "I just really don't want to be a prop," she said in an interview with New York magazine.
 Rea and El-Waylly ended their collaboration in early 2021.
 El-Waylly also began a weekly column with Food52 called "Off-Script with Sohla" and started writing a cookbook.

-El-Waylly hosts a web series for the American TV network History titled Ancient Recipes with Sohla.
-She also hosts a show for the New York Times Cooking YouTube channel titled Mystery Menu.
-She is also a judge on the HBO Max culinary reality competition The Big Brunch, along with Dan Levy and Will Guidara.
+El-Waylly has also hosted a web series for the American TV network History titled Ancient Recipes with Sohla, as well as multiple shows for the New York Times Cooking YouTube channel, including Cooking 101 with Sohla and Mystery Menu, which often featured both Sohla and Ham.
+In 2025, El-Waylly publicly announced that she was no longer working with The New York Times.
+El-Waylly now releases cooking video content on a channel she shares with Ham, launched November 2025, named Sohla and Ham, with series like Stand and Stir.

+In 2021, El-Waylly was one of Time 100's Next list.

 On October 31, 2023, El-Waylly released her first cookbook titled, Start Here: Instructions for Becoming a Better Cook.
+In 2024, the book won a James Beard Award, as well as an IACP Award for Book Design.

+El-Waylly is a judge on the HBO Max culinary reality competition The Big Brunch, along with Dan Levy and Will Guidara.